johanneswussler/Mendix-AWS-Lambda/README.md

-# Lab3.
+# Lab 3.
 Integrating AWS Lambda Functions into a Mendix App

 # Overview